kids

 Jerome has 97,000 followers on Instagram.
 His feed is full of closeup pictures of his face, scenic shots showing off cool clothes and the occasional picture with a friend, or his mum.

-Well, yes.
-Except Jerome is four, and his account is run by his model and influencer mum, Nina Gonthier.
+He's four.
+His account is run by his model and influencer mum, Nina Gonthier.

 Jerome and his little brother Atlas feature on her account too, but Nina's account only has 72,000 followers making Jerome the bigger success if we're talking numbers.